gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 # FP.2: ComputeTTCLidar
 Compute the time-to-collision in seconds for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.

-I switched the implementation from the minimum X distance to the median.
-This helped with dealing with outliers.
+The original implementation for the midterm project was using the minimum x distance.
+This base implementation had higher incidences of outliers.
+So, I switched the implementation from the minimum X distance to the median.
+This reduced the incidences of outliers considerably.

 ```cpp